scy-phy/minicps/README.md

 ## Testing ##

-You can intentionally skipe a particular test adding/uncommenting `raise SkipTest`.
+You can intentionally skip a particular test adding/uncommenting `raise SkipTest`.
 You can see skipped test summary in the nosetest output.

+If you want to run all the tests contained in the `topology_tests` module, type:

+    # nosetests tests/topology_tests

-To run a single test whitin a script use `/path/to/test:test_name` (witouth parenthesis).
+To run a single test whitin a script use:

+    # nosetests tests/topology_tests:test_name

-use `-s` opt to prevent nosetest to capture stdout. use `-v` opt to obtain a more verbose output.
+use `-s` opt to prevent nosetest to capture stdout.

+use `-v` opt to obtain a more verbose output.

 You can even generate coverage report (read `$ nosetests --help`).

+Every switch listens to `6634` default debugging port.
+You can change it via `OF_MISC` dict in the constants module.

 ## Ettercap ##